b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 #### Takeaways
+- 🧑‍🤝‍🧑two execution contexts, two requests
 - 🧠think about the cacheability of your data
-- 🧑‍🤝‍🧑two execution contexts, two requests
+---
+- The transfer state is good for performance.
+- But can be tricky if you have cache and need to have up-to-date data.

 ### The "scandal" of Inline Critical CSS